 If you ask CEO´s, marketers or sales persons in Europe there is a really good chance that they do not even know this term.
-This refers not only to traditional industries like manufacturing or financials but also to IT and high-tech related companies which are commonly regarded as more up to date.
+This is true not only for traditional industries like manufacturing or financials but also for IT and high-tech related companies which are commonly regarded as more up to date.
 Marketing here in Europe is mainly still business as usual, there is a proper way of doing things and in many companies the traditional fairs, brochures, mailings and power point slides are still day-to-day business.

 But what is growth hacking after all?
 According to Neil Patel, growth hacking is “… finding ingenious technology-based avenues for growth that push the boundaries of what is possible or expectable.”

-This however, is based on the assumption that companies will reach their audience online, which is definitely true for most well-developed countries worldwide.
+This however, is based on the assumption that companies will reach their audiences online, which is definitely true for most well-developed countries worldwide.

 If your audience is mainly offline you will have a hard time hacking your way to growth.